 Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
 If the drive board is damaged, a P6 error code is common.

-When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that manage the outdoor compressor.
+When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that control the outdoor compressor.
 If this switch is open, the P6 code could appear.
-You may also find the P6 code if the compressor is struggling with high or low pressure concerns.
+You may also find the P6 code if the compressor is facing high or low pressure concerns.

-Don’t forget that in general, error codes are specific to each model of a Lennox mini-split system.
-Your manual will have a guide for these error codes and what they should mean.
-But since many of these codes stem from electrical problems, professional experience is often required.
+Keep in mind that in general, error codes are different for each model of a Lennox mini-split system.
+Your manual will have a guide for these error codes and what they can mean.
+But since many of these codes start with electrical problems, professional experience is usually necessary.

 JTech Mechanical can offer fast and affordable ductless mini-split repair.
-Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly diagnose your unique problem.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your unique problem.

 For some problems, repairs might not be worth it.
 But that doesn’t mean the mini-split replacement process has to be stressful.
-We can provide equally effective mini-split installation in Magnolia, bringing your new system online with little to no comfort disruption.
+We can provide equally effective mini-split installation in Magnolia, bringing your new system online with minimal comfort disruption.

 To schedule an appointment, give us a call at 281-231-8768 today.